BodhiSearch/bodhilib/libs/bodhisearch.cohere/docs/index.rst

-.. bodhisearch_cohere documentation master file, created by sphinx-quickstart on Sun Aug 20 10:10:35 2023.
+.. bodhisearch.cohere documentation master file, created by sphinx-quickstart on Sun Aug 20 10:10:35 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bodhisearch_cohere's documentation!
+Welcome to bodhisearch.cohere's documentation!
 ==============================================

 .. toctree::